| Workable Solutions | Step-by-step Troubleshooting |

 Step 2: Adjust to shrink partition

-Use your mouse to drag one of its ends to shrink partition space.
+To resize a partition, use your mouse to select one of its ends and drag it to the desired position, effectively shrinking the partition space.

 You can also adjust the partition size box to shrink the target partition.
 Once done, click "Proceed" to keep all changes.